 Wes Craven’s Screamwas rejected by the MPAA as an R rating nine times initially until Bob Weinstein stepped in and told the board to, ‘Think about it as a comedy’.
 This completely altered their viewpoint and it was given the go ahead for wider consumption.
 Return to Horror High is also aiming for laughs, but the problem is that whereas Kevin Williamson’s script was clever and subtle, Bill Froehlich’s goes for an unappealing Troma-esque style of slapstick that just doesn’t work.
 The goofy vibe fails to combine with the horror and the tone is completely ruined by wasted efforts at inane quips.
 For example, if you find the thought of someone peeing on their own shoe to be funny then this will rock your world.
 Me, I am looking for a little more from a screenplay than that.

 It also suffers from milking the same idea until it has run bone dry and then doing it again all over.
 The plot works with a few different timelines and attempts to blur them in order to pull a trick on the audience.
 We skip between scenes of the aftermath of the current massacre, flashbacks to the way the victims were killed and also snippets from the original murders from five-years earlier.
 Usually, the parts that are from the first wave of slaughters end with the on-screen director shouting ‘cut!’
-We then learn that this was actually just a film within a film.
-So the outcome turns out to be the people that are about to be killed are playing the people that were killed all those years ago!
-Even though the first occasion that it happens, it could be considered as a smart gimmick, by the time that it’s been consistently repeated, all that credibility disappears.
-Too much of our time is wasted building an identity with personalities that turn out to be false and in effect it soon becomes confusing and mundane.
+We then learn that this was actually just a film within a film, so this means that the people that are about to be killed are playing the people that were killed all those years ago…?
+Even if the first time we see this, it could be considered a smart gimmick, after it has been repeated to the point of confusion, all that credibility disappears.
+We build a level of rapport with personalities that turn out to be false and it leaves us without someone to really root for.
 It doesn’t help that the most interesting characters on display are those from the ‘film within a film’.
-The ones that carry the majority of the runtime for us are as shallow as a rain puddle in the desert and incredibly hard to relate to.
+The ones that carry the majority of the runtime for us are as shallow as a rain puddle in the desert and incredibly hard to care about.

 Perhaps because of the lack of clarity and the minimal attempts at suspense, Horror High’s good points are not able to achieve their deserved recognition.
 Some of the cinematography is really neat, like the wide-framed shots of a dark corridor that are accompanied by the constant squeaks on the soundtrack that represent the fact that the maniac is nearby.
 There are also a few twists that I certainly wasn’t expecting in the final ten minutes that will catch you unawares, but make little sense when you think about them after.
 But because we have already witnessed too many false dawns and wrong-footed scenarios, we are never sure if what we are seeing is real or not.
 There’s a great surreal artist from Cataluña called Joan Miró whose pictures are so complex that you only figure out the true meaning upon a second look or reflection.
 Whilst the ability to successfully mangle the lines between fantasy and reality is a strength in itself, Bill Froehlich’s ideas are poorly structured and therefore write ambitious cheques that their delivery can’t cash.